sebawita/KinveyChat/Tutorial/tutorial-07-finishing-touches.md

 },
 ```

-The booking details should provided as the request body (`payload` in the chatbot configuration).
+The booking details should be provided as the request body (`payload` in the chatbot configuration).
 For example:

 ```json
 {